particle-iot/docs/src/content/reference/technical-advisory-notices/tan004-power-off-recommendations-for-sara-r410m-equipped-devices.md

 Particle devices with u-blox memory corruption resulting from ungraceful modem power-off will fail to connect and can exhibit characteristic LED status signals and trace logs.

-A Particle E-Series LTE device in this state will blink its LED dark blue and will report:
+A Particle E Series LTE device in this state will blink its LED dark blue and will report:

 ```
 INFO: SIM/modem not responsive or SIM not inserted/requires a PIN.